ciaralynch72/CI-Project-1/README.md

 + **Navigation** to all three pages; Home, Community and Gallery
 + **Footer** which is consistent across all three pages with address of the market and links to social media accounts
 + **home page** that includes the details of the market
-+ **Community page** with includes substainability tips and market rules
++ **Community page** with includes sustainability tips and market rules
-+ **form** for visitors to join the comminity
++ **form** for visitors to join the community
 + **fancybox gallery** to showcase vendors along with a caption of each vendors name to go with the photo

 #### Structure
 This is a simple three page website that will give users all the necessary information they will need to attend the farmers market or to sign up to find out further information.
 Users are presented with the most important information on the Home page, when and where the market is on and from there they can easily navigate to the Community and Gallery pages to gain further information about the market.

-Text is broken up with graphics to make the content easily digestable by reader.
+Text is broken up with graphics to make the content easily digestible by reader.
 Each page carries the same look and feel to provide recognition to the user.

 #### Skeleton
 Wireframes